danyg/jasmine-durandal/README.md

 jasmine-durandal
 ================

-A jasmine tool to test durandal modules and widgets, in unitary way
+A jasmine tool to test durandal modules and widgets, in a unitary way

+Status: **Beta**

+# Beta

+## Know Issues
+- When you try to test a widget, and the instanciation or activation fails, because an error, the error is not getched, and the jasmine suites freezes.

 # Road Map

+- Write unit tests for widgets when explodes in the instantiaton even for syntax errors.
+- Write unit tests for widgets when explodes because the view.html is no there.
+- Write unit tests for SpyStub.
+- Write documentation how to 'integrate in your project'.
+- Register in bower & npm.
+- Create demo repository using bower and / or npm.
+- Add this in a fork of durandal starter kit.
-- Write unit tests for modules that the viewmodel is a singleton
+- ~~Write unit tests for modules when the viewmodel is a singleton.~~
-- Write unit tests for modules that explodes in the instantiaton even for syntax errors.
+- ~~Write unit tests for modules when explodes in the instantiaton even for syntax errors.~~
-- Write unit tests for modules that explodes because the view.html is no there
+- ~~Write unit tests for modules when explodes because the view.html is no there.~~
-- Create a WidgetEnvironmet that extends for DurandalEnvironment and runs a internal module WidgetHolder
+- ~~Create a WidgetEnvironmet that extends for DurandalEnvironment and runs a internal module WidgetHolder.~~
-- Write unit tests for SpyStub
-- Write documentation how to 'integrate in your project'
-- Add this in the durandal starter kit

 # How to run the tests